ranyitz/rules-manager/README.md

 > Agentic IDE Configuration Manager

-A CLI tool for syncing and managing Agentic IDE rules across projects
+A CLI tool for managing Agentic IDE configurations across projects

 https://github.com/user-attachments/assets/e80dedbc-89c4-4747-9acf-b7ecb7493fcc

 ## Why

-With the rise of Agentic IDEs like cursor and windsurf, we have an opportunity to enforce best practices through rules.
-However, these rules are typically isolated within individual developers or projects.
+With the rise of Agentic IDEs, we have an opportunity to enforce best practices through rules.
+However, these rules are typically isolated within individual projects.
 **aicm** is a CLI tool for distributing Agentic IDE configurations, rules, and MCPs across projects.
-It leverages package managers to copy configurations from node_modules to the correct locations in your file system.
+It leverages node package managers, copy configurations from node_modules to the correct locations in your file system.

 ## Getting Started